 A systems support agent is responsible for resolving system applications and network issues, performing technical configuration, and upgrading systems infrastructure.
 A systems support representative conducts regular maintenance and diagnostic tests on the computer applications to ensure its optimal performance and efficiency to support business operations and avoid delays in deliverables.
 They also assist the technology team in designing backup systems and improve existing networks according to business requirements and specifications.
 They write resolution reports for reference to prevent the reoccurrence of system malfunction and inconsistencies.

-Not everything about these jobs is different.
+Systems support positions earn higher pay than desktop support specialist roles.
+They earn a $19,069 higher salary than desktop support specialists per year.Only some things about these jobs are the same.
 Take their skills, for example.
-Desktop support specialists and systems supports both include similar skills like "customer service," "desktop support," and "troubleshoot" on their resumes.
+Desktop support specialists and systems supports both require similar skills like "customer service," "desktop support," and "troubleshoot" to carry out their responsibilities.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, desktop support specialist responsibilities are more likely to require skills like "laptop computers," "user support," "strong customer service," and "microsoft windows."
-Meanwhile, a systems support might be skilled in areas such as "provides technical support," "end user support," "system support," and "lifecycle management."
+Meanwhile, a systems support has duties that require skills in areas such as "provides technical support," "end user support," "system support," and "lifecycle management."
 These differences highlight just how different the day-to-day in each role looks.

-When it comes to the differences in education between the two professions, systems supports tend to reach similar levels of education than desktop support specialists.
+Systems supports earn a higher average salary than desktop support specialists.
+But systems supports earn the highest pay in the professional industry, with an average salary of $72,760.
+Additionally, desktop support specialists earn the highest salaries in the finance with average pay of $53,933 annually.Average education levels between the two professions vary.
+Systems supports tend to reach similar levels of education than desktop support specialists.
 In fact, they're 3.5% more likely to graduate with a Master's Degree and 0.0% more likely to earn a Doctoral Degree.

 A technical support agent specializes in providing computer and system support through calls and correspondence, ensuring optimal customer satisfaction.
 They are primarily responsible for assisting customers in troubleshooting and evaluating systems to figure out the cause of technical issues and talk them through its corresponding solution.
 Moreover, an agent must make follow-up calls to ensure that the problem no longer persists or forward them to higher authority personnel when necessary.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a desktop support specialist is likely to be skilled in "desktop support," "troubleshoot," "pc," and "technical support," while a typical technical support agent is skilled in "email clients," "technical support issues," "inbound calls," and "internet connectivity."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a desktop support specialist is likely to be skilled in "desktop support," "troubleshoot," "pc," and "technical support," while a typical technical support agent is skilled in "email clients," "technical support issues," "inbound calls," and "internet connectivity."

 The role of technical specialists is to provide technical support for applications and programs to staff members and customers within an organization.
 They train staff and customers on products and apps and offer advice on the best practices for utilizing technical programs and applications.
 They also design training materials to teach other staff members the most effective methods of using its technology.
 It is also their job to reduce company costs by looking for ways to improve productivity and lessen expenses.